Possibility results for graph clustering: A novel consistency axiom: Monotonic Consistency

 \subsection{Single Linkage does not satisfy Monotonic Consistency}

 We will show that Monotonic-Consistency, a weakening of Consistency, can be satisfied together with Richness and Scale-Invariance by a particular instance of Morse clustering (Corollary \ref{cor:Possibility}).
-This is in contrast with Single Linkage, which, with different stopping conditions, satisfies each pair of Kleinberg's axioms \citep{kleinberg:2003}.
+This is in contrast with Single Linkage, which, with different stopping conditions, satisfies each pair of Kleinberg's axioms \cite{kleinberg:2003}.
 The instance of Single-Linkage satisfying Richness and Scale Invariance, namely Scale-$\alpha$ Single Linkage with $0 < \alpha < 1$, does not satisfy Monotonic Consistency, as we show next.
-Recall that Scale-$\alpha$ Single Linkage applied to $(X,d)$ returns the connected components of the graph with vertex $X$ and edges $(i,j)$ such that $d(i,j)<\alpha \max_{s,t \in X}d(s,t)$. \begin{lemma} Let $\alpha \in (0,1)$.
+This means that no version of Single Linkage can be used to show our possibility result for Monotonic Consistency.
+Recall that Scale-$\alpha$ Single Linkage applied to $(X,d)$ returns the connected components of the graph with vertex $X$ and edges $(i,j)$ such that $d(i,j)<\alpha \cdot \max_{s,t \in X}d(s,t)$. \begin{lemma} Let $\alpha \in (0,1)$.
 Then Scale-$\alpha$ Single-Linkage does not satisfy Monotonic Consistency. \end{lemma} \begin{proof} Let $X$ be any set with at least three points, $\mathcal{P}$ any partition of $X$ with at least two clusters, and $x,y \in X$ such that $x\not\sim_\mathcal{P} y$.
 Define $d$ on $X$ as follows

 Let $d_\text{max} = \max_{s,t \in X}d(s,t) = 1$.
 If we represent $(X,d)$ by a complete graph with vertex set $X$ and edges $(i,j)$, $i\neq j$, weighted by $d(i,j)>0$, Scale-$\alpha$ Single-Linkage returns the connected component of the graph obtained after removing all edges $(i,j)$ with value $d(i,j)\ge\alpha \, d_\text{max} = \alpha$, in this case.
 Consequently, Scale-$\alpha$ Single-Linkage applied to $d$ returns the original partition ${\mathcal P}$.